zoffixznet/perl6.party/post/The-Hot-New-Language-Named-Rakudo.md

 I think the ship for "just renaming" it has sailed a few years before first stable language release.
-However, we don't have to be at the mercy of all-or-nothing tacticts, when there are clear benefits to reap from a name tweak.
+However, we don't have to be at the mercy of all-or-nothing tactics, when there are clear benefits to reap from a name tweak.

 ## Rakudo Perl 6